WordPress/openverse/documentation/reference/decision_making/process_description.md

   the project or its contributors.
 - "Fixable blocker": A blocker that can be addressed by revising the proposal.
 - "Unworkable blocker": A blocker that cannot be addressed by revising the proposal.
-In other words, an issue that requires an entirely new proposal to be addressed.
+In other words, a problem that requires an entirely new proposal to be addressed.

 ## Process Overview